 Colleges value and actively recruit IB Diploma students for admissions.
 Colleges and universities throughout the United States and worldwide have developed an IB recognition policy.
 An IB diploma gives students a competitive edge in the college admissions process.
 The most prestigious colleges tend to give favorable consideration to high performing IB Diploma students in their admissions process.
 Many colleges and universities will give college credit for high IB scores.
 The amount of credit will vary depending on the college but can be up to one year of credit.
 Refer to the main IB web page (www.ibo.org) to search college recognition policies.
 Success in the IB Diploma Program is a consistent predictor of success in college, including graduation rate and GPA.
 In a report (based on data provided by the University of California President's Office, www.ucop.edu) from a relatively recent study by the University of California system: Descriptive analyses indicate that students participating in the IB earned higher grade point averages and graduated at higher rates than comparison group students as well as students in the University of California system overall.

 Which IB courses are available at Mid-Pacific?

 IB courses available include:

-English Literature; French; Japanese, Mandarin, Spanish; Global Politics; History; Informational Technology in a Global Society; Biology; Chemistry; Environmental Systems; Physics; Mathematics; Math Studies; Dance; Music; Theatre Arts; Visual Arts; Film; Design Technology
+English Literature; French; Japanese; Spanish; Global Politics; Psychology; Computer Science; Informational Technology in a Global Society (Digital Society); Biology; Chemistry; Design Technology; Environmental Systems; Physics; Mathematics Application and Interpretation; Mathematics Analysis and Approaches; Dance; Theatre Arts; Visual Arts; Film

-Do all Mid-Pacific student enroll in IB or AP classes?
+Do all Mid-Pacific student enroll in IB classes?

-Participation in the IB and AP programs is strongly encouraged but not mandatory.
-Students can take just a single IB/AP course or multiple courses up to the full IB Diploma.
+Participation in the IB Program is strongly encouraged but not mandatory.
+Students can take just a single IB course or multiple courses up to the full IB Diploma.
 Currently, 85% of seniors and 75% of juniors take at least one IB course.
-All students wishing to enroll in any IB or AP classes must be approved by the IB/AP director.
+All students wishing to enroll in any IB Class must be approved by the IB Coordinator.
 Approval is based on a combination of grades, teacher recommendations, standardized test scores and indications of student motivation.
-A student may request to be considered for IB/AP courses even if they do not receive an initial teacher recommendation.
+A student may request to be considered for IB courses even if they do not receive an initial teacher recommendation.